usnistgov/FIPS201/_Appendix/oid.md

 The PIV NACI indicator (background investigation indicator) is deprecated under this version of the Standard.
 It is expected that the indicator will be removed from a future revision of this standard.
 Instead of the on-card indicator, background investigative status is commonly maintained in each department and agency IDMS.
-Statutes of the investigation can be communicated as needed using federation protocols.
+Status of the investigation can be communicated as needed using federation protocols.

 If used, the PIV NACI indicator extension indicates to the issuer whether the subject's